serverless-components/graphql/README.md

 You can query and test your newly created GraphQL API directly with the AWS AppSync console, or any HTTP client.

-Here's an example using `fetch` or `node-fetch` with the example above:
+Here's a snippet using `fetch` or `node-fetch` with the example above:

 ```js
 // you can get the url and apiKey values from the deployment outputs